lb0o/website/content/en/docs/install/talos/pxe.md

 ---
-title: How to install Cozystack using PXE
+title: How to install Talos Linux using PXE
-linkTitle: PXE installation
+linkTitle: PXE
-description: "How to install Cozystack using PXE"
+description: "How to install Talos Linux using PXE"
-weight: 10
+weight: 15
 aliases:
   - /docs/talos/installation/pxe
   - /docs/talos/install/pxe